tahuh/1000genome_snp_freq_analyis/README.md

 Finally run postProcess.R for table build

 Note. snpCover.R is a script to analyze how many SNPs are covered in cohort.
-Please change to proper filename at *line 13* and *line 23*
+Please change to proper filename at *line 13* , *line 23* and *the last line*

 ## Genome build